 Satisfactory Academic Progress

 According to federal and state regulations, students receiving financial aid must maintain Satisfactory Academic Progress (SAP).
 Review our SAP Page for details.

-Appeals are ONLY reviewed in between semesters.
 Students who are not meeting the Financial Aid Satisfactory Academic Progress (FASAP) policy may appeal for reinstatement of financial aid eligibility.
-To appeal, they will need to do the following:
+Check our Dates & Deadlines page for appeal submission deadlines.